LT-IntroToAI-SY2324/intro-to-python-elastic-David/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+    There are some similarities with Java and other programming languages.
+In the beginning, python did seem confusing because I had never used it nor am familiar with it.
+But I think I am able to adapt and learn it.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+    I've used Java in some other classes, they both use the same formats and templates.
+The primary differences are the code segments they follow and the syntax formats.

 3. What are some things that you learned through this assignment?
+    I learned the format of python for simple things like declaring values, setting integers, and setting up true/false values.
+I also learned how to set up a list of options for a user to interact with the python code.